luccdc/jj-rs/README.md

 2. Install and configure [git lfs](https://git-lfs.com/):
    1. Use a package manager to install git lfs, e.g. `sudo apt install git-lfs`
    2. Run `git lfs install`
+3. Set your name and email in this repository with `git config user.name` and `git config user.email`
-3. From a Linux system, install the [Nix package manager](https://nixos.org/download/).
+4. From a Linux system, install the [Nix package manager](https://nixos.org/download/).
-4. Enable [Flake support](https://nixos.wiki/wiki/Flakes), usually by adding `experimental-features = nix-command flakes` to either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf` and restarting the `nix` daemon
+5. Enable [Flake support](https://nixos.wiki/wiki/Flakes), usually by adding `experimental-features = nix-command flakes` to either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf` and restarting the `nix` daemon
-5. Run `nix develop` in this folder (should take about 4 or 5 minutes the first time as it downloads dependencies, and 5-10 seconds afterwards)
+6. Run `nix develop` in this folder (should take about 4 or 5 minutes the first time as it downloads dependencies, and 5-10 seconds afterwards)

 ## Building and testing